latticejs/lattice/packages/lattice-scripts/README.md

 ## Install

-:warning: *Lattice is currently being released using the `alpha` channel.
-This means you should consider adding the `@alpha` tag to point to the latest versions when installing.*
+:warning: *Lattice is currently being released using the `beta` channel.
+This means you should consider adding the `@beta` tag to point to the latest versions when installing.*

 ```bash
 yarn add @latticejs/lattice-scripts